 After the port is finished, you can cancel your prepaid phone plan.

 You'll be charged somewhere between $20-$35 to buy a prepaid SIM card or a prepaid cheap mobile phone.

-Your first step is to get your landline number phone number (e.g., CenturyLink, Vonage, Ooma) ported to a prepaid SIM card or phone.
-While you could do this yourself, the easiest method is to go to your mobile provider's store and have them help you!
+Your first step is to get your landline number phone number (e.g., CenturyLink, Vonage, Ooma) ported to a prepaid SIM card or prepaid mobile phone.
+While you could do this yourself, the easiest method is to go to your mobile provider's store and have them do it for you!

 IMPORTANT NOTE: Make sure you have the AT&T rep write down the prepaid SIM's account number and set a PIN number.
-Verify both of them since my rep wrote the SIM account number down and left out a single digit (which was super-frustrating for me later on) and I didn't have a PIN number for the card either.
-I had to call 800-331-0500 and get help from them to Step 3 below.
+Verify both of them since my rep wrote the SIM account number down incorrectly by leaving off a single digit (which was super-frustrating for me later on) and I didn't have a PIN number for the card either.
+I had to call 800-331-0500 and get help from them to perform Step 3 below.

-Once done I left the store, knowing that AT&T would send me an email when the porting process was completed.
+Once that was done I left the store, assured that AT&T would send me an email when the porting process was completed.

 Wow!
 Just after dinnertime the email came from AT&T telling me the port was successful.
 My experience was that this process, which is supposed to take 24-48 hours to transfer, actually happened in about 7 hours (that said, your mileage may vary).